PrudhviBoggavarapu/Nytime-Scraping/README.md

 5. The code will scrape articles from The New York Times website, extract the full text, and store them in the specified database.

-6. You can customize the code further to suit your specific needs, such as adding error handling, logging, or additional data processing.
+6. You can customise the code further to suit your specific needs, such as adding error handling, logging, or additional data processing.

 ## Notes

 - The code is provided as a starting point and may require modifications or enhancements based on your specific requirements.
-- Make sure to respect the website's terms of service and avoid excessive scraping that may cause harm or violate any policies.
+- Respect the website's terms of service and avoid excessive scraping that may cause harm or violate any policies.
 - Always be mindful of web scraping ethics and legal considerations.
 - Ensure you have the necessary permissions and rights to store and use the scraped data.

 ## Acknowledgements

-This project utilizes various open-source libraries and tools.
+This project utilises various open-source libraries and tools.
 We acknowledge their creators and contributors for their valuable contributions to the development community.